CHORUS-TRE/chorus-install/README.md

     terraform apply "stage_00.plan"
     ```

+1. Make sure one of your [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass) is set as default.

 1. Initialize, plan and apply stage 1.
     > This stage deploys Cert-Manager, Ingress-Nginx, Keycloak and Harbor on the build cluster.